AGelemerov/Eng130-CloudComputing/README.md

  - Step 8: The App server sends the result of the inital request back to the client
  - Step 9: The client sees the requested data

+## Images
+Images are an extremely useful tool, they are cheap to keep and provide reusability on the machine level.
+When we create an image from an instance, we take a snapshot at that specific time.
+Any data on the machine or installations etc., are also stored.
+When we load a new instance from the image it is essentially a copy or the machine used to take the image at that time.
+### Creating an image from an EC2 instance
+1. Go to your Instances tab
+2. Select the instace you want to make an image out of
+3. Ensure it is running
+4. Go to Actions -> Image -> Create Image
+5. Name it however you want but follow a naming convention for ease of use
+6. In the description provide details on what the image has inside it
+7. Provide extra space if needed
+8. Create your Image
+9. DO NOT turn off or terminate the machine you are making an image from while the image is being created or it will fail/not create.
+Ensure to wait until the image says "Available" on its status field.
+(You can access it by clicking on the link in the green bar which appears at the top after you click create image)

 ## Disaster Recovery

 ### What is Disaster Recovery?